rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

 * 1 Virtual Machine with 32GB RAM, 8-Core CPU (t3a.2xlarge for AWS users) should be sufficient.
 * Ubuntu Server 20.04 LTS (Ubuntu comes up slightly faster than CentOS, in reality any Linux distribution with Docker installed should work)
-* Network connectivity to said Virtual Machine (provisioning with a public IP and a security group locked down to your IP should work.
-Otherwise a Bare Metal server or even a vagrant box Virtual Machine configured for remote ssh works fine.)
+* Network connectivity to Virtual Machine (provisioning with a public IP and a security group locked down to your IP should work.
+Otherwise a Bare Metal server or even a Vagrant Box Virtual Machine configured for remote ssh works fine.)

-* Note: If your workstation has Docker, lots of ram/cpu, and has ports 80, 443, and 6443 free, you can use your workstation in place of a remote VM and do local development.
+> Note: If your workstation has Docker, lots of RAM/CPU, and has ports 80, 443, and 6443 free, you can use your workstation in place of a remote virtual machine and do local development.

 ## Step 2: SSH to Remote VM